tasosnent/BeyondMeSH/Data/README.md

-# Data for fine-graind semantic indexing for Alzheimer's Disease.
+## Data for fine-grained semantic indexing for Alzheimer's Disease.

-## Input datasets for the pipeline
+### Input datasets for the pipeline

 The files included in this folder:
-* **AD_abstract.csv**	:		A CSV file with the initial dataset of articles anotated with AD descriptor (D000544) on 17/4/29018.
+* **AD_abstract.csv**	:		A CSV file with the initial dataset of articles annotated with AD descriptor (D000544) on 17/4/29018.
 								Includes the following collumns:
 									pmid			:	The unique identifier of the article in PubMed abstractText 	:	The abstract of the article